Devil Girl from Mars: Critical reception

-In the book Going to Mars the authors described the film as "an undeniably awful but oddly interesting" film.
+In Going to Mars: The Stories of the People Behind NASA's Mars Missions Past, Present, and Future, Muirhead et al describe the film as "an undeniably awful but oddly interesting" film.
 They noted that the plot was "more a reflection of the 1950s view of politics and the era's inequality of the sexes than a thoughtful projection of present or future possibilities".

-Eric S. Rabkin likens the character Nyah to a dominatrix and even a neo-Nazi.
+In Mars: A Tour of the Human Imagination, Eric S. Rabkin likens the character Nyah to a dominatrix and even a neo-Nazi.
 He said of the film that, "a host of charged images and subconscious fears" are handled with a broad camp irony.
 Otherwise, "without some underlying psychological engagement, how could anyone sit through a movie so badly made"?

+British film critic Leslie Halliwell said: "Absurd attempt to cash in on the then new science fiction craze.
+The budget matches the imagination."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Talky science-film runs like an early serial."

+Chibnall and McFarlane in The British 'B' Film wrote: Clad as a dominatrix in leather cap, cloak and stiletto boots, [Nyah] is a genuinely shocking figure in the staid world of British film-making of the time: it is as if the underworld of S&M fetishism had suddenly surfaced, and with it the collective unconscious of the nation.
+Backed by the mechanised might of her faithful robot (resembling a fridge on legs) she imparts a sexual charge that the film's scenario struggles to contain, and gives a wholly different spin to the desire expressed by another of the inn's visitors, the prodigal metropolitan model played by Hazel Court, to spend more time in the country, find the right man, have children.
+Nyah is an eroticised threat to a patriarchy that was increasingly troubled in the post-war years.
+She comes to turn the proud men of Earth into sex slaves for her matriarchal order. ...
+Devil Girl From Mars is, therefore, not only a camp classic but an ideologically significant moment in 1950s British cinema.

+Legacy

 The film inspired Hugo and Nebula award-winning author Octavia E. Butler to begin writing science fiction.
 After watching the motion picture at age 12, she declared that she could write something better.

-Likewise, the Los Angeles avant-garde artist Gronk lists this film as the crucial factor that guided him in his career choice.
+The Los Angeles avant-garde artist Gronk lists this film as the crucial factor that guided him in his career choice.

+Devil Girl from Mars developed a following via home video.